 So the bullet points to take away are as follows:

 So there were your in-depth fly reel reviews and a long guide on how to choose the best fly reel for fly fishing.
 Our recommendations save you from the bad options and present to you the best in the industry.
 Great casting distances are possible even in fly fishing.

 You just need to work on your knowledge, technique and then your gear.
 We were also able to understand why Penn is kind of dominating the fly fishing reel market and how each product fares on various parameters.

-We did see a tough competition among various reels with the same star ratings but the Penn Platte Fly Fishing Reel emerged victoriously and got the 'Editor's Choice' award.
+We did see a tough competition among various reels with the same star ratings but the Piscifun Platte Fly Fishing Reel emerged victorious and got the 'Editor's Choice' award.
 Despite having 4.3 stars like some other reels, it fared the best in 'Functioning' section and that is what we really want.